biocypher/biocypher/unified-language-of-biological-property-graph-database-systems.md

 	- automated web scraping of resources for periodic updating workflows via one-command interface (via pypath)
 	- translation facilities to interface with **natural language queries** from non-bioinformatian researchers and clinicians (see CLARE)

+# Schema constituents
+Below, we want to collect all possible annotations that could be valuable in BioMed property graphs.
+Please feel free to add any important features.

 ## Node types
 - DNA: genes, variants, methylation
 	- genes